Who we are

 nursing degree in maternal-infant nursing, and is a board-certified Family Nurse

-Practitioner.
 Charlotte retired in 2015, after 38 years, from teaching at the University of

 North Alabama Anderson College of Nursing and Health Professions.
 She has